2016-05-19 EgyptAir Airbus A320 crashed in Mediterranean Sea

 The disappearance took place right in the moment of hand-over from Greece controlled airspace (Athens FIR) to egyptian controlled airspace (Cairo FIR).

 All 66 on board are believed to have died.
-Among the crew, there were 3 security personnel on board.
+Among the crew, there was 3 security personnel on board.

 15 French | 30 Egyptian | 1 British | 1 Belgium | 2 Iraqis | 1 Kuwaiti | 1 Saudi | 1 Sudanese | 1 Chadian | 1 Portuguese | 1 Algerian | 1 Canadian